 The Tech-T's interior is made with a 3D mesh textile that uses an open cell foam for improved air circulation and comfort, and the ankle area has soft poly-foam reinforcement for comfort and shock absorption.
 The outside of the ankle area has thermoplastic polyurethane (TPU) protector disks, and the contoured shin plate is also made from TPU for added protection against impacts and abrasions.
 To compensate for the rigidity of the TPU there are front and rear accordion stretch zones that allow for flexibility and comfort while walking, without sacrificing control or support while riding.

-Although the Tech-T boots have been available since mid to late 2016 and appear to be a well-made and comfortable trails boot, there are still very few user reviews even after almost two years on the market.
-The boots are listed on the Alpinestars website, but were only found by using the search function; they're not listed under any of the various categories.
-The No Stop boots aren't listed at all anymore.
-Clearly, motocross, road, and adventure gear are paying the bills for Alpinestars, not trials boots.
+Although the Tech-T boots have been available since mid to late 2016 and appear to be a well-made and comfortable trails boot, there are still very few user reviews even after two years on the market.
+The boots are listed on the Alpinestars website, but were only found by using the search function; they're not listed under any of the various categories on the Astars website.

 Sidi Zero Trials Boots